 What better way to enjoy the countryside whatever the season than by bike?

-We’ve a monthly programme of sociable rides for 2022/2023, exploring the quiet roads and cycle routes around Dumfries.
-They’re longer than our summer ones – about 20-25 miles in total- and a wee bit hillier, but they’ll always be taken at an easy pace, and on quiet roads, with an emphasis on taking time to discover some hidden delights of the area rather than just putting in the miles.
+We’ve a monthly programme of sociable rides for 2023/2024, exploring the quiet roads and cycle routes around Dumfries.
+They’re longer than our summer ones – ranging from 15 to 25 miles in total- and a wee bit hillier, but they’ll always be taken at an easy pace, and on quiet roads, with an emphasis on taking time to discover some hidden delights of the area rather than just putting in the miles.

-Most, but not all, rides start at 11am on the last Sunday of the month, meeting at the rowing club at Nith Avenue – see map – to avoid having to deal with the Dock Park crossing.
-There’s a car park there if you need it, and plenty of space to spread out safely while we assemble.
+Most, but not all, rides start at 11am on the last Sunday of the month, meeting at the rowing club at Nith Avenue see map.
+There’s a car park there if you need it, and plenty of space to spread out while we assemble.
 We meet under the large trees next to the stairs going up to the rowing club bridge.
 There’s no need to book so just turn up in plenty of time.

 Ride schedule:

-- Sunday 30th October, starting 3:30pm.
+• Sunday 29th October, starting 3:30pm.
+Don’t forget clocks go back this day too.
 A Halloween Special around the Speddoch Loop (24 miles), this will be a daytime to nighttime ride so bike lights are essential.
 Ride description

 Rides will continue regardless of the weather, unless in the opinion of the ride leader it would be dangerous (or no fun), so bring a waterproof and whatever you need to stay warm on (and off) the bike.
 All of the routes will keep to quiet rural roads, residential streets and cycle paths wherever possible and the pace will be ‘at the speed of chat’.